-The objectives of this program is twofold.
-First, to prevent employee injury due to the unexpected release of harmful amounts of energy and, second, to comply with OSHA standards.
+The Lockout/Tagout policy is in place to prevent employee injury due to the unexpected release of harmful amounts of energy, as required by OSHA.

-- The client company is responsible for insuring that when necessary, an on-site, Lockout/Tagout program is in place. - All employees are required to comply with the restrictions and limitations imposed upon them during the use of lockout/tagout.
+- The client company is responsible for insuring that when necessary, an on-site, a Lockout/Tagout program is in place. - All employees are required to comply with the restrictions and limitations imposed upon them during the use of lockout/tagout.
 The authorized employees are required to perform the lockout/tagout in accordance with the procedures.
 All employees, upon observing a machine or piece of equipment that is locked or tagged-out to perform servicing or maintenance shall not attempt to start, energize or use that machine or equipment.
 Employees violating any portion of the Lockout/Tagout Program are subject to disciplinary action up to and including termination.